apache/incubator-datalab/USER_GUIDE.md

 --------------------------------
 ## Terminate Notebook server <a name="notebook_terminate"></a>

-Once you have finished working with an analytical tool and you need don't neeed cloud resources anymore, for the sake of the costs, we recommend to terminate the notebook.
+Once you have finished working with an analytical tool and you don't neeed cloud resources anymore, for the sake of the costs, we recommend to terminate the notebook.
 You are not able to start the notebook which has been terminated.
 Instead, you have to create new Notebook if you need to proceed with your analytical activities.

 **NOTE:** Make sure you back-up your data (if exists on Notebook) and playbooks before termination.

 To terminate the Notebook click on a gear icon <img src="doc/gear_icon.png" alt="gear" width="20"> in the "Actions" column for a needed Notebook and hit "Terminate":

-**NOTE:** If any Computational resources have been linked to your notebook server – they are automatically terminated if you terminate the notebook.
+**NOTE:** If any Computational resource has been linked to your notebook server – it's automatically terminated if you terminate the notebook.

 Confirm termination of the notebook and afterwards notebook status changes to "Terminating":